dsalgador/UPhysics2016_GoldMedalWinners/README.md

 * [9] Dinosaur sizes, https://en.wikipedia.org/wiki/Dinosaur_size
 * [10] Allometry, https://en.wikipedia.org/wiki/Allometry
 * [11] Nagy KA (2005), Field metabolic rate and body size.
 Review.
 J Exp Biol 208:1621–1625

+## License

+Unless otherwise stated, all material is licensed under a Creative Commons Attribution-ShareAlike 3.0 License.
+This means you are free to copy, distribute and transmit the work, adapt it to your needs as long as you cite its origin and, if you do redistribute it, do so under the same license.